noura2tarek/shopping_app_interface/README.md

 The shopping interface output in images folder.
 Other App components is stored in lib/utils folder.

-Note ---> the sign up page task in the same repository in branch sign_up_feature
+Note 1 ---> the sign up page task in the same repository in branch sign_up_feature Note 2 ---> the localization task in the same repository in branch localization